dau4096/Raycasting-Renderer/README.md

 The method in use for the longest.
 Uses _dynamic.frame.comp_ (see above) to compute lighting per-frame, in screenspace.
 Unsurprisingly the least performant - but can easily handle moving surfaces in any situation.
+This is the only lighting type that allows for specular highlights.

 ### Variable